-Due to its unique characteristics, this building type is not able to receive a benchmarking score.
+Due to its unique characteristics and being a part of a master metered college campus, this building is not able to receive a benchmarking score.
 This report contains suggestions about how to improve building performance and reduce energy costs.

 Figure 6 - Energy Use Intensity Comparison3